Your Northern Ireland Travel Blog Guide

-We have a few blogs dedicated to the Titanic, where you can read more on the history and stories that surround the ship.
+We have a few blogs dedicated to the Titanic, where you can read more about the history and stories that surround the ship.
 Learn more about where the Titanic was built and Stories of Bravery on the RMS Titanic.

 Northern Ireland has a great track record of creating famous musicians and Van Morrison is definitely one that has put us on the map.
-He was born and raised in Belfast who went on to become a great singer and songwriter.
+He was born and raised in Belfast and went on to become a great singer and songwriter.

 It is believed that Morrison’s writing and his music were influenced by the places he grew up in and referred to this in the songs he wrote.
 There was even a Van Morrison Trail created in 2014 that takes people across eight locations that were important in his life and inspiration to his music.

 We have a whole blog dedicated to Van Morrison, where you can learn more about him and his music.